NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - First two hits lift increased
     - Final hit changed to spinning knockdown with increased lift
 - JB
+    - Damage outside of a string increased from 22 to 25
     - Shockwave hitbox is now -1 on hit (was -8)
-    - When performed outside of a string, does +3 damage
 - JA
     - Phantom sword glitch applies to both players
     - Hitbox is active for one more frame